Calories Burned Calculator

 2. Weight Loss Journeys: The Math of Transformation

-Critical Insight: Burning 500 kcal/day ≠ 500kcal deficit (due to compensatory eating)
+Key Insight: Burning 500 kcal ≠ 500 kcal deficit (due to compensatory eating).

 Tool Stack: